Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Experiments

-Let us introduce a more challenging variant of the dataset, which we refer to as \emph{Visual Tic-Tac-Toe}.
+One of the previous classification benchmarks \cite{tic-tac-toe} is based on the game of tic-tac-toe.
+The dataset provides all possible ending board configurations (for games in which $X$ begins), and the target is to predict whether $X$ has won the game or not.
+So the target function can be expressed with a simple formula in Disjunctive Normal Form (DNF), having $8$ clauses.\footnote{Let the input data be encoded with propositions $X_1$-$X_9$, $O_1$-$O_9$ and $B_1$-$B_9$, meaning that $X_i$ is true if there is an $X$ at position $(\lfloor i/3\rfloor, i\%3)$, and similarly for $O$s and $B$lank cells.
+Then, the target function is ${(X_1 \land X_2 \land X_3)} \lor {(X_4 \land X_5 \land X_6)} \lor {(X_7 \land X_8 \land X_9)} \lor {(X_1 \land X_4 \land X_7)} \lor {(X_2 \land X_5 \land X_8)} \lor {(X_3 \land X_6 \land X_9)} \lor {(X_1 \land X_5 \land X_9) \lor (X_3 \land X_5 \land X_7)}$.} Let us introduce a more challenging variant of the dataset, which we refer to as \emph{Visual Tic-Tac-Toe}.
 In this version, instead of symbolic board encodings, each cell is represented by a MNIST image.
 Specifically, we assign images of the digit $0$ to represent $X$, images of the digit $1$ to represent $O$, and blank cells are represented by images of the digit $2$.
 As a result, instead of a structured propositional encoding, the inputs consist of $3 \times 3$ grids of grayscale images.
-This modification significantly increases the difficulty of the task, as models must now learn to recognize digit representations from the images before they can reason about tic-tac-toe board configurations, but with as little supervision as before.
-Traditional symbolic models would struggle with such high-dimensional and noisy input, making this an interesting benchmark for neuro-symbolic learning.
+This modification significantly increases the difficulty of the task, as models must now also learn to recognize digit representations from the images, but with as little supervision as before (just the ``$X$ winning'' label).
+Traditional symbolic models would struggle with such high-dimensional and noisy input, making this an interesting benchmark for NeSy learning.

 \paragraph{Models.} To handle the image-based input, we extend all models with a standard CNN.
 This network consists of two convolutional layers, each using a kernel size of $3$ with padding $1$, followed by ReLU activations and max-pooling.
 The first convolutional layer has $32$ output channels, while the second has $64$.
 After feature extraction, the CNN flattens the output and passes it through a fully connected layer of size $128$, a dropout layer with probability $0.5$, and another fully connected layer of size $3$.
 The three outputs for each of the nine images composing a grid are then concatenated.